Complete characterization of beam deflection based on double weak value amplification system: ACKNOWLEDGMENTS

-This work was supported by the National Key Research and Development Program of China (Grants No.2021YFC2201802 and No.2022YFA1404503), National Key Laboratory of Radar Signal Processing (Grant No.JKW202401) and the Central Government Guidance Funds for Local Science and Technology Development Projects (Grant No.YDZJSX2025D001).
+This work was supported by the National Natural Science Foundation of China (Grants No. U25A6008(3)) and National Key Research and Development Program of China (Grants No. 2022YFA1404503 and No. 2021YFC2201802), and the Central Government Guidance Funds for Local Science and Technology Development Projects (Grant No. YDZJSX2025D001).